 Added by Ilan Hertz on December 17, 2013 at 9:11pm — No Comments

 The recent studies done by the U.S Bureau of Labor Statistics shows that people learn only 70 percent of what they know about their jobs informally.
 When talking about the IT health trainers then what possibly could be the stats?
-Are they efficient enough in…Continue
+Are they efficient enough in delivering their best?
+What things they need to keep in mind in order to move with these…Continue

 Added by Brian Almonte on December 17, 2013 at 1:25am — No Comments